 Now, you create a certificate (self-signed) for the HAProxy that is used to expose the service over https.
 Obviously you can use your own certificate signed by your CA for not using self-signed, however for demo purposes here is a command to generate the needed files and folders for the HAProxy.

-within the new created haproxy proxy folder, create a file named haproxy.cfg
+within the same folder, create a new file named .env and paste the below enviroments

 Finally when you have these everything done, just start everything up by executing: